holepunchto/pear-docs/making-a-pear-app-1.md

-# Making your first Pear app
+# Making a Pear app

-This tutorial will teach you on how to make your first Pear app.
+This tutorial will show how to create a basic chat app with Pear, and through that teach you how to use some of the main building blocks.

-As a simple example we will create a chat app where you can create a chat, and have others join it.
+In this first part of the app, users will be able to create chat rooms, connect to each other, and send messages.

 ## Step 1.
 Init

-Let's first create a new project using `pear init`.
+First create a new project using `pear init`.

 ```
 $ mkdir chat